Equipment tips

 Duffel Bag(S)

 • For packing your camp gear into for the flight in.
 Smaller bags are better than larger ones for loading the helicopter, even if there are more of them.
-Each bag should be 20 kg or less.
+Total of 20 kg or less.

 This is how you should pack for the flights: